teamosis/gethugothemes-documentation/content/bigspring/basic-configuration.md

 For maintaining it from forestry, you can find it at the bottom of the left sidebar.
 The file called **Configuration**
 {{< /notice >}}

-{{< contentblocklist "default-config/" "baseURL" "languageCode" "title" "theme" "summaryLength" "paginate" "disqusShortname" "googleAnalytics" >}}
+{{< contentblocklist "default-config/" "baseURL" "languageCode" "title" "theme" "summaryLength" "paginate" "disqusShortname" "googleAnalytics" "timeZone" "disableLanguages"  >}}

+11. **hasCJKLanguage** If hasCJKLanguage true, auto-detect Chinese/Japanese/Korean Languages in the content.

 ## Default Parameters